Jimmy Wayne: Meet Me Halfway

 On January 1, 2010, Wayne set out on a 1660 mi walk from Nashville, Tennessee, to Phoenix, Arizona, to raise awareness to the plight of the 30,000 children who age out of foster care every year in America, into homelessness homeless youth aging out foster system.
 Called the "Meet Me Halfway" campaign, he walked 25 mi a day, only taking days off the walk for scheduled concerts and to go to the California State Capitol to speak in favor of a bill that would increase the age kids age out of the foster system from 18 to 21.

 He successfully arrived in Phoenix on August 1, 2010, after suffering a broken foot four days prior, having successfully walked 1,700 miles over seven months.
 Even after completing his walk, Wayne continues to advocate for foster children.
-He has been a spokesperson for CASA (Court Appointed Special Advocates), a national network of volunteers who represent the best interests of abused and neglected children in the courtroom and other settings. and says his goal is to have the age that youth "age out" of foster care from 18, to 21, across all 50 states and to bring awareness to the cause of foster youth who are aging out of the system.
+He has been a spokesperson for CASA (Court Appointed Special Advocates), a national network of volunteers who represent the best interests of abused and neglected children in the courtroom and other settings. and says his goal is to have the age that youth "age out" of foster care raised from 18 to 21 across all 50 states and to bring awareness to the cause of foster youth who are aging out of the system.